Scientific program

 Plenary Session 4 – Improving fertility in benign uterine disorders

-Chair: Bart Fauser (The Netherlands)
+Chairs: Bart Fauser (The Netherlands) & Paola Vigano (Italy)

 • Optimizing advice and approaches for oocyte preservation – Paola Vigano (Italy)